Sew sweet, you can almost taste it! 🍯🧵

 With RST, stitch the units in each row together.

-Take a quick peek and flip open the patches right before sewing them.
-It's real easy to mix them up at the sewing machine.
+Take a quick peek and flip open the patches right before sewing them to make sure everything's in the right position.
+It's really easy to mix them up at the sewing machine.

 When you're sure they're in the proper position, stitch.